Ketoconazole (Generic Name)

 - Breast swelling, tenderness, and pain

-- Take this drug with food.
-This may help lessen nausea and vomiting.
+- Take this drug with food to help lessen nausea and throwing up.

-- Ask your doctor or nurse about medicine to help prevent or lessen nausea, vomiting, diarrhea, pain, or itching.
+- Ask your doctor or nurse about medicine to help prevent or lessen nausea, throwing up, loose bowel movements, pain, or itching.

-There are no known interactions of the drug ketoconazole with food.
-This drug may interact with other medicine.
-Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor’s advice.
+- Talk with your doctor about taking St. John’s Wort, garlic, ginseng, and ginkgo.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 - Trouble waking up